mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 \textit{text} % Italic
 \underline{text} % Underline

-{\tiny text} % tiny font size
-{\small text} % small font size
+{\tiny text} % tiny font size - relative to the default size {\small text} % small font size
 {\large text} % large font size
 {\huge text} % huge font size
 {% endhighlight %}

 As seen above, using a percent symbol begins a comment.
 Comments -- everything that follows the `%` on a line of code -- will not be printed when the document is compiled.
-Use them when inserting new or unclear commands, or to mark sections of text for easy navigation.
+Use them as hidden notes when inserting new or unclear commands, or to mark sections of text for easy navigation.
 Comments are also a good tool for debugging, by "commenting out" some lines rather than deleting them:

 {% highlight tex %}
 % \begin{figure}